nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 * GitHub account
 * basic familiarity with Git commands
-* the tools described in the technical setup installed on your local machine.
+* the tools described in the technical setup installed on your local machine

 1. Clone the nwisbeta site from GitHub, to your local machine.
    https://github.com/nwisbeta/nwisbeta.github.io.git